 “In general, the ability to have cheap computers and cheap sensors means that we can generate a huge amount of data about our environment,” says John Heidemann, a research professor at the University of Southern California’s Information Sciences Institute.
 “Unfortunately, what’s not cheap is communications.”

 Heidemann says that the real advantage of aggregation is that it enables the removal of redundancies in data collected by different sources, so that transmitting the data requires less bandwidth.
 Although Heidemann’s research focuses on sensor networks, he suspects that networks of vehicles could partake of those advantages as well.
-“If you were trying to analyze vehicle traffic, there’s probably 10,000 cars on the Los Angeles Freeway that know that there’s a traffic jam.
+“If you were trying to analyze vehicle traffic, there are probably 10,000 cars on the Los Angeles Freeway that know that there’s a traffic jam.
 You don’t need every one of them to tell you that,” he says.